togawa28/mousestyles/doc/source/report/classification.rst

 Statement of Statistical Problems
 ---------------------------------

-The researchers design the experiment as follow: they have 16 different strains of mice, and each strain has 9 to 12 almost identical male mice in terms of gene.
+The researchers design the experiment as follows: they have 16 different strains of mice, and each strain has 9 to 12 almost identical male mice in terms of genes.

-We need to firstly verify the assumption that mouse of different strains do exhibit different behaviors.
+We first need to verify the assumption that mouse of different strains do exhibit different behaviors.
 One way to do this is to perform hypothesis testing based on the joint distribution of all the features.
 A simpler alternative is to perform EDA on each of the features.
 If we